 The alternative method of pointing your domain to your cloud account is to add a CNAME record that points your domain to your Elementor Cloud Website Domain.
 For example, if your domain name is example.com and your Elementor Cloud Website, e.g. example.elementor.cloud, create a CNAME record on example.com that points to example.elementor.cloud.

 Using CNAME For WWW

-In order to direct the www to your Cloud website, you must create a CNAME record with the name set to www, the value set to @, and the TTL set appropriately (example: 1 Hour).
+In order to direct the www to your Elementor Cloud Website, you must create a CNAME record with the name set to www, the value set to @, and the TTL set appropriately (example: 1 Hour).
 See example below (GoDaddy):

 Wait for the DNS changes to propagate

 DNS servers across the world periodically check for any changes to the DNS records.
 A DNS change requires up to 72 hours to propagate worldwide, although this often happens within a few hours, and in some cases, within a few minutes.